 We also provide diagnostic assessment services for individuals needing assistance with identifying the specific anxiety problems they are experiencing, as well as consultation services for parents and families of those with anxiety problems who would like to learn more about treatment options for their loves ones.

-The psychiatrists at the Child Anxiety Center have considerable experience treating the range of anxiety and related problems.
-Research indicates that a number of different medications can be quite effective in reducing symptoms of anxiety and the decision about whether to include medication as part of the overall treatment plan is made with each client on a case-by-case basis.
+The psychiatrists at EBTCS have considerable experience treating the full range of anxiety and related problems.
+Research indicates that medication can be quite effective in reducing symptoms of anxiety and the decision about whether to include medication as part of a child’s treatment plan is made with each family on a case-by-case basis.